amfalotico/SQL/README.md

 # SQL
 This repository is for SQL projects.
-While I cannot publish projects from IBM, these projects contain similar concepts.
+While I cannot publish projects here from IBM, these projects contain similar concepts.